bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

     <p>Comparison of sampling strategies.
 Left: using far to few samples.
 This reveals the blue noise sample offset pattern used to de-band the rendering result.
 It looks bad!
 Right: using a sufficient amount of samples.
 This looks right!</p>
 </div>

-#### Sample Jitter
-**C# member variable:** `float m_sampleJitter` \
-Amount to jitter primary ray-marching samples along the ray spatially (from pixel to pixel) and temporally (across frames).
-Set this
-* To `0` to reduce noise if you don't plan on using temporal denoising/DLSS/TAA.
-You may also want to set it to `0` if you're heavily leveraging reprojection or subresolution.
-* To `0.5` if you want correct stochastic rendering for use with temporal denoising/DLSS/TAA.
-* To `1` if you still see noticeable banding artifacts at 0.5.
-This will "over-jitter" the samples, which can help further reduce banding, at the cost of more noise.

-#### Pixel Jitter
-**C# member variable:** `float m_pixelJitter` \
-Amount to jitter the ray direction from frame to frame.
-This is particularly important for anti-aliasing results rendered at lower resolution.

-#### Shadow Sample Jitter
-**C# member variable:** `float m_shadowSampleJitter` \
-How much to jitter secondary raymarching---self-shadow---samples.
-Increasing this can cause noise, but if you're using DLSS, it can greatly improve the smoothness of the shadows.
-If you're not using DLSS or are rendering clouds with reprojection enabled, you'll probably want to set this parameter to `0`, indicating not to use any jitter.

 #### Coarse Step Range
 **C# member variable:** `Vector2 m_coarseStepRange` \
 Step number range for coarse ray marching.
 The lower and upper limits are applied at the lower and upper [distance range](/editor/blocks/procedural_cloud_volume_block?id=step-distance-range) values.
 This lets you use fewer samples for smaller march distances.